 Twelve states (including New York) and Puerto Rico have passed laws that require drivers to carry “no-fault” auto insurance on their vehicles.
 However, each jurisdiction defines and applies its no-fault laws in different ways.
 We have extensive experience in advocating for car accident victims in New York.
-We help them to recover maximum compensation for their injuries and losses under the state’s no-fault insurance laws and rules.
+Our New York City car accident lawyers help them to recover maximum compensation for their injuries and losses under the state’s no-fault insurance laws and rules.

 What Are the Basics of New York No-Fault Auto Insurance?